hllywdunddnnpnt/web-mexican-sun/README.md

 ## Step 4 - *funcs.js*
 Create a new js file and open for edit, then follow the steps below.
 We will call this file your **Funcs** js file, you can call it anything you want, but here we will call it **"funcs.js"**.

-*The 3 functions below can be named anything, but you will need to reference these functions using the names you have given them*
+*Note: The 3 functions below can be named anything, but you will need to reference these functions using the names you have given them*

 **FILE: *funcs.js***
 ```JAVASCRIPT